So, you want to Kayak the Murray River?

 The people along the river were so helpful, often driving us to get fuel or letting us shower at the caravan parks.
 The river is only remote when you travel through the national parks and so you are never far away from food, water or help.

 This is such an easy expedition to plan and an enjoyable trip that should be on every Australians list.
 If you are planning to head down the Murray and have more questions, feel free to email me or touch base on social media.
-My second book ‘Vodka and Sandstorms’ will be out for Christmas and will have a detailed chapter on our journey.
+My second book ‘Vodka and Sandstorms’ has a detailed chapter on our journey.
+You can grab it HERE.
+Or shoot me an email with any questions.
+I'm always happy to help a fellow adventurer!